In Memory of our 3 Squadron

 Son of John and Jennie Evans, of Naremburn, New South Wales, Australia.

-On 5/6/41 Sergeant Evans was killed during a training flight when his Curtiss Tomahawk IIB AK408 spun and crashed into an orange grove two and a half miles east of Jaffa.
+On 5/6/41 Sergeant Evans was killed during a training flight when his Curtiss Tomahawk IIB AK408 spun and crashed into an orange grove two and a half miles east of Jaffa (in what was, then, the British protectorate of Palestine).
 He had joined 3 Squadron on 30/4/41.

 Sergeant Michael Patrick Alfred Randell, service